 We love getting letters or packages from home, and our location (Nosy Mitsio) is even further removed from the luxuries of the Western world than anywhere else we’ve been.
 A very small box or padded envelope is often the quickest and most direct way if you want to mail just a few things – less than 4 lbs. should come direct to our nearest town.
 Or using the “flat rate” international priority mail boxes is probably the most cost-effective method for sending a bit more, and the allowable weight is up to 20 lbs.
 Fair warning: shipping from the US to Madagascar (which is on the opposite side of the world) can get pretty expensive though.

 For safe arrival, boxes sent should be packaged in a particular manner, because many packages here are inspected before being given to the recipient and when the inspector(s) finds things they recognize or want, they sometimes keep those things for themselves.
-We’ve found that a safe way to prepare the packages includes: sealing the box with brightly colored duct tape (rather than standard packing tape), marking the customs content value at $10 or less for the total of everything, marking the customs content as “non-perishable food items,” “religious materials,” “used educational supplies”, or simply “gifts”, wrapping the contents inside the box in old newspaper or old food boxes and more of the bright-colored duct tape, and DON’T SEND ANYTHING EXPENSIVE OR ELECTRONIC.
+We’ve found that a safe way to prepare the packages includes: sealing the box with brightly colored duct tape (rather than standard packing tape), marking the customs content value at $10 or less for the total of everything, marking the customs content as “gifts”, “non-perishable food items,” “religious materials,” or “used educational supplies”, wrapping the contents inside the box in old newspaper or old food boxes and more of the bright-colored duct tape, and DON’T SEND ANYTHING EXPENSIVE OR ELECTRONIC.
+For any food items inside the box, please wrap them each in an additional ziplock bag (to help prevent ants and food leakage along the way).
 Also, if you send a package, please remember to keep the customs form number (usually beginning with CP or CW or something and ending with US), because it can usually track the package until arrival in Madagascar – which helps us know what to be asking for at the post office.

 Here is a list of things we can’t get here, but we’d appreciate someone mailing from the US (to the address above):